 Semiya are mostly known and used for making Seviyan Kheer or Semiya Payasam.
 But there are few more vermicelli recipes that are made with semiya like Seviyan Biryani, Meethi Seviyan, Semiya Kesari, Seviyan Pulao etc.

 Vermicelli are either made from whole wheat flour or all-purpose flour or rava (semolina) or rice flour or ragi flour.
 While making semiya upma, I prefer semiya made from whole wheat flour or rice flour or ragi flour as they are more healthy than the ones made from all-purpose flour.

 I make upma many times for breakfast.
 In Maharashtra, Upma and Poha are two popular breakfast recipes.
 Upma is traditionally served with coconut chutney or lime pickle or lime slices.
 It can also be had plain.
 Ideally, it should be eaten hot or warm.

 You can serve semiya upma hot or warm with coconut chutney or accompanied with lemon wedges or lemon pickle.
-It also taste good as is without any sides.
+It also tastes good as is without any sides.

 How to make Semiya Upma

 Add the semiya strands in the kadai.
 You will need 1 cup of broken semiya strands or 185 grams semiya.
 You can also use rice semiya or ragi flour semiya instead of whole wheat semiya.

 2. On low heat begin to roast the semiya stirring often.

 3. Stir often when roasting vermicelli.

 4. Roast till the semiya strands become golden.
 Some strands won’t become golden but it is alright as they are roasted and cooked.

 5. Remove the roasted semiya in a separate bowl or plate.
 Keep aside.

 6. Now in the same kadai add 2 tablespoons oil or ghee.
 Keep the heat to low or medium-low.
 Then add ½ teaspoon mustard seeds.